sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/operating-daily-plan.md

 - **Submit Orders**
   - When applied to *planned* Orders, then they will be set to the *submitted* status and will be forwarded to Controller and Agents.
 - **Cancel Orders**
-  - When applied to *submitted* Orders, then Orders will be recalled from the Controller and Agents and will be set to the *planned* status.
+  - When applied to *submitted* Orders, then Orders will be recalled from the Controller & Agents and will be set to the *planned* status.
 - **Remove Orders**
   - When applied to *planned* Orders, then Orders will be removed from the Daily Plan.
 A later run of the Daily Plan Service will not try to add Orders to the given date.
 - **Copy Orders**